pyeventsourcing/eventsourcing/docs/topics/introduction.rst

-Whilst the basic event sourcing patterns are quite simple and can be reproduced in code for each project, event sourcing as a persistence mechanism for domain-driven design appears as a conceptually cohesive mechanism, and so can be partitioned into a separate lightweight framework.
+Whilst the basic event sourcing patterns are quite simple and can be reproduced in code for each project, event sourcing as a persistence mechanism for domain-driven design appears as a "conceptually cohesive mechanism" and so can be partitioned into a "separate lightweight framework".

 Quoting from Eric Evans' book `Domain-Driven Design
 <https://en.wikipedia.org/wiki/Domain-driven_design>`__: